vmikk/phylonext_manual/docs/troubleshooting.md

 ## The number of available CPUs

-!!! error "Number of CPUs required"
+!!! failure "Number of CPUs required"
     `Process requirement exceeds available CPUs -- req: 10; avail: 8`

 Most likely, the number of CPUs configured for a process is larger than available on your system.